dpk5e7/Portfolio/README.md

-# Module 02 Challenge
+# Portfolio

+Module 02 Challenge for the Denver University Bootcamp.
 The purpose of this challenge is to build a portfolio.

 ## Description